Show by Label

 Sunday, January 29, 2023

-A High Resolution Reciprocal Counter
+High Resolution Reciprocal Counter

-Whilst trying to see how well my GPSDO (look at another posting) was doing, I used a design with a traditional counter, with a very loooooong gate time to get a few decimal digits of the 10MHz output.
+Whilst trying to see how well my first GPSDO (look at another posting) was doing, I used a design with a traditional counter, with a very loooooong gate time to get a few decimal digits of the 10MHz output.
 This counter was designed by Yannick Turcotte and together we made it work with my GPSDO.
 This is also described on this Blog and can be found here.

 This counter was more for play & study than really usefull, but at the time, I could not find any DIY projects that would give me a higher resolution.
 In the meantime, Yannik built another version specifically for a GPSDO, and this project is described here: GPSDO-YT-10-Mhz